learnk8s/learnk8s.io/src/best-practices/kubernetes-best-practices.md

 - One namespace for each developer
 - Use an external identity systems for cluster user management (Azure Active Directory, AWS IAM)
   - Authentication with bearer token and API server validates token with the external service
-- Grant develoepers the `edit` ClusterRole for their namespace with a RoleBinding (not ClusterRoleBinding)
+- Grant developers the `edit` ClusterRole for their namespace with a RoleBinding (not ClusterRoleBinding)
 - Grant developers the `view` ClusterRole for the entire cluster with a ClusterRoleBinding (not RoleBinding)
 - Assign a ResourceQuota to each namespace
 - Make developer namespaces transient by assigning them a time to live (TTL) after which they are automatically deleted